repsheet/repsheet-nginx/README.md

 }
 ```

-Notice the additional `proxy_set_header` and following `map`
-directives.
-These are placed in the configuration when applying
+Notice the `proxy_set_header` directive.
+This is placed in the configuration
-marking.
+when applying marking.
 The module will populate the `$repsheet` variable when a mark
-needs to be applied, but the variable has to exist before it can be set.
+needs to be applied, and it will also populate the `$repsheet_reason` variable with
-This ensures that the variable exists across the entirety of
-your configuration.
+the reason for the marking.

 ## Running the Integration Tests